kyma-project/istio/docs/technical-design.md

 ### Components
 #### IstioReconciler
-This is the reconciler that takes care of the entire istio reconciliation process.
+This is the reconciler that takes care of the entire Istio reconciliation process.
-The responsibility of this reconciler is to create the fetch the current configuration and pass it on to the other reconciler together with the desired configuration.
+The responsibility of this reconciler is to fetch the current configuration and pass it on to the other reconciler together with the desired configuration.
 It also controls the reconciliation process by running the reconcilers considering the execution dependencies between them.

 #### IstioInstallationReconciler
-This reconciler handles the installation, upgrade and uninstall of Istio in the cluster.
-The reconciler also creates the IstioOperator that will be used to apply changes to the Istio installation in combination with the [Istio Go client module](https://github.com/istio/client-go).
+This reconciler decides if an installation, upgrade or uninstall of Istio in the cluster must be done.
+The reconciler also creates the IstioOperator which is used to make changes to the Istio installation by passing it to the `IstioManager`.

-The IstioOperator is created by merging the `IstioCR` with the IstioOperator with Kyma default values.
-This means this component will also take care of supporting different IstioOperator versions based on the given IstioVersion.
+The installed IstioOperator is created by merging the `IstioCR` with the IstioOperator with Kyma default values.

 ##### IstioManager
 This component contains the logic for managing the Istio installation.
-It also knows the supported client versions and forwards the
+It knows about the supported client versions and forwards the
-Istio API requests (e.g. Install, Upgrade) to the correct version of `IstioClient`.
+Istio API requests (e.g. Install, Upgrade) to the correct version of `IstioClient` if there are breaking changes.

 ##### IstioClient
-The IstioClient encapsulates the [Istio Go client module](https://github.com/istio/client-go) for one specific Istio version.
+A IstioClient encapsulates a specific version of the [Istio Go module](https://github.com/istio/istio).
-As we do not expect breaking changes in all new API versions, there should always be a default version that is used.
+As we want to support canary updates at some point we might need to support two version of the library if there are breaking changes.

 #### ProxySidecarReconciler
 This reconciler must be executed after the `IstioInstallationReconciler`.
 Its responsibility is to restart pods based on specific configuration changes.